lukaszgard/nearest-dst/README.md

 $ nearest-dst
 `

-- or with providing a path to log file and providing port (def.
-8080):
+- or with providing a path to log file and providing port is taken from env as 'PORT':

 `
-$ nearest-dst -log-file=nearest.log -port=8080
+$ nearest-dst -log-file=nearest.log
 `

 ## sample request: